oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 If a recipient cannot validate that the public verification key corresponds to the `iss` value of the Issuer-signed JWT, the SD-JWT VC MUST be rejected.

+# Presenting Verifiable Credentials

+This section defines encoding, validation and processing rules for presentations of SD-JWT VCs.

+## Key Binding JWT

+If the presentation of the SD-JWT VC includes a Key Binding JWT, the Key Binding JWT MUST adhere to the rules defined in Section 5.3 of [@!I-D.ietf-oauth-selective-disclosure-jwt].

+The Key Binding JWT MAY include addtional claims which, when not understood, MUST be ignored by the Verifier.

+## Examples

+The following is a non-normative example of a presentation of the SD-JWT shown above including a Key Binding JWT:

+<{{examples/01/sd_jwt_presentation.txt}}

+In this presentation, the Holder provides only the Disclosure for the claim `address`.
+Other claims are not disclosed to the Verifier.

+The following example shows a presentation of a (different) SD-JWT without a Key Binding JWT:

+<{{examples/02/sd_jwt_presentation.txt}}

 # JWT VC Issuer Metadata {#jwt-vc-issuer-metadata}

 This specification defines the JWT VC Issuer Metadata to retrieve the JWT VC